 In addition to the supplies above, you will also need a circular saw, level, drill with driving bits, safety goggles, tape measure, pencil, paintbrush, and gloves.
 Once you have all of the materials, you are ready to begin building your outdoor serving station.

 For this piece, you need to know how to rip narrow boards with a circular saw since you’ll be cutting pretty slim wood boards.
-Begin by cutting each of the boards and project panel into the lengths needed for the project.
+You can start by cutting each board and project panel into your desired length.
+Note that if you do not have a circular saw at home, you can use a track saw as an alternative..
 Using the circular saw, cut the 1″ X 6″ into the following lengths:

 - (2) 18¾”